-Return on common equity (ROE)
+Return on common equity (ROE) Net income available to common

-Net income available to common shareholders, expressed as a percentage of average common equity.
+shareholders, expressed as a percentage of average common equity.

-Reverse repurchase agreements

-These involve the purchase of securities for cash and the simultaneous sale of the securities for value at a later date.
+Reverse repurchase agreements These involve the purchase of securities for cash and the simultaneous sale of the securities for value at a later date.
 These transactions normally do not constitute economic sales and therefore are treated as collateralized financing transactions.

-Risk-weighted assets (RWA)

-Assets adjusted by a regulatory risk-weight factor to reflect the riskiness of on and off-balance sheet exposures.
+Risk-weighted assets (RWA) Assets adjusted by a regulatory risk-weight factor to reflect the riskiness of on and off-balance sheet exposures.
 Certain assets are not risk-weighted, but deducted from capital.
-The calculation is defined by guidelines issued by OSFI.
+The calculation is defined by OSFI's Capital Adequacy Requirements guidelines.
 For more details, refer to the Capital management section.